minh-ton/apple-updates/terms.markdown

 # TERMS OF SERVICE

-By adding `Software Updates` to your server, you agree that you have read, understood and accept the Terms.
+By adding `Software Updates` to your server, you agree that you have read, understood, and accept the Terms.
 You are also responsible for informing the members in your server about the Terms.

 If you do not agree with any of these terms, you are not authorized to use or add `Software Updates` to any of your servers.